 It could be given to teams that show outstanding endurance and do not give up even if the situations seems unresolvable.
 The awarded team is able to cope with very tricky situations by improvising, adjusting, clearing an obstacle out of the way, still performing exceptionally.

 Or it could be given to newcomer teams taking part in FLL for the first time.
 Those teams take up more challenges than teams that already experienced a tournament.
 The team awarded show the ability to compete with experienced teams and achieves good results in the tournament.

 These awards are only awarded at the FIRST® LEGO® League Final Central Europe.

 The software programming of the awarded team distinguishes itself in exceeding quality and performance (stabil and free from defects) as well as user friendliness (simple, intuitively, intelligible handling) and clear and simple structure.
 Evaluated is also innovative strength, which means the idea the programming is based on.
 Despite to that, the possibility to extend and transfer the idea to different useful applications should be taken into account (flexibility and integration).
 The criteria of SAP-Programming should be transferred to the challenge.
 The award for the best programming is supported by the software company SAP.

-At the FLL Finale Central Europe there is the additional category “Live Challenge” in addition to the regular FLL evaluation categories.
-With the help of an unknown robot, the teams try to solve as many as three of the defined tasks with different difficulty levels within 20 minutes.
-To accomplish the tasks the robot has to be programmed by the team and tools have to be built out of provided LEGO elements.
+At the FIRST LEGO League Final Central Europe there is the additional category “Live Challenge” in addition to the regular FLL evaluation categories.
+With the help of an unknown robot, the teams try to solve as many of three defined tasks as possible within 20 minutes.
+To accomplish the tasks the robot has to be programmed by the team and tools have to be built out of provided LEGO® elements.

 The team which has been able to solve most of the tasks in a very short time, will receive the award “Best Live Challenge”.
 The “Live Challenge” is part of the “Teamwork” evaluation and is rated as the Teamwork activity.